-The after-harvest waste from agricultural fields and the food process waste after their commercial utilization possess threats to environment and create various health hazards because their mismanagement due to lack of knowledge and technology.
-These agrowaste when managed properly can be sources of energy, feed, fodder, substrate for digester, agricultural practices such as biofertilizers and bio-fillings without affecting the natural microbial and biotics of the environment.
-The best, efficient, effective, optimal and green utilization of these wastes is to convert into energy.
-The Agro waste feed stock contains large sources of carbohydrates (such as cellulose hemi-cellulose lignin and proteins) that can be explored for conversion of these stock chemical bonds into clean energy such as Bio-Ethanol.
-The renovation of agro wastes biomass into biofuels can increase fuel flexibility and reduce dependency on petroleumbased transportation fuel systems thereby reducing environmental pollution and enhancing sustainable waste management system.
+The after-harvest waste from agricultural fields and the food process waste after their commercial utilization possess threats to environment and create various health hazards because of mismanagement, and lack of knowledge and technology.
+These agro waste when managed properly can be sources of energy, feed, fodder, substrate for digester, agricultural practices such as biofertilizers and bio-fillings without affecting the natural microbial and biotics of the environment.
+The best, efficient, effective, optimal and green utilization of these wastes is to convert them into energy.
+The agro waste feed stock contains large sources of carbohydrates (such as cellulose hemi-cellulose lignin and proteins) that can be explored for conversion of these stock chemical bonds into clean energy such as bio-ethanol.
+The renovation of agro wastes biomass into biofuels can increase fuel flexibility and reduce dependency on petroleum-based transportation fuel systems thereby reducing environmental pollution and enhancing sustainable waste management system.

-Keywords: Agriculture waste, Bioethanol, Clean energy, Environmental pollution, Food process waste, Waste management
+Keywords: Agriculture waste, bioethanol, clean energy, environmental pollution, food process waste, waste management